RandomMaerks/Piege/README.md

 ## Preamble
 This is the official repository of the Python interpreter and math library for the Piège programming language.

 **Piège** /ˈpɪ.eʒ/ is a mathematically-focused interpreted language which is used to compute various sorts of mathematical operations.
 Piège files have the `.piege` file extension.

-The interpreter is the `piegeur.py` file.
-The interpreter also uses `mathPiege.py` as a library for math operations.
+**Piègeur** /pɪ.ˈe.ʒœ/ is the official Python interpreter for Piège, which is the `piegeur.py` file.
+The interpreter also uses `mathPiege.py` as a custom-made library for math operations.

 For detailed information about syntaxes and sample codes of this language, [read this document](https://docs.google.com/document/d/1WAAu7p1CHTn9_E9xxxhv4B_jBKVATX67ZG5KDJ2ysMM).

 **Small warning**: This and the programming language itself are made by me, an extremely nooby programmer.
-Please don't use them in actual projects.
+Tinker around, have fun, and please don't use these things in actual projects.
 You're also welcome to give feedback and make changes if necessary.

 ## Version history